 Pertinent Findings:

-• Men who had sudden cardiac arrests had testosterone levels of 4.4 nanograms per milliliter, compared to 5.4 nanograms per milliliter for men who did not have sudden cardiac arrest.
+• Men who experienced sudden heart attacks had testosterone levels of 4.4 nanograms per milliliter, compared to 5.4 nanograms per milliliter for men not having cardiac health issues.

-• Men who had sudden cardiac arrest had estradiol levels of 68 picograms per milliliter, compared to 52 picograms per milliliter for men who did not have sudden cardiac arrest.
+• These men also had estradiol levels of 68 picograms per milliliter, compared to 52 picograms per milliliter for men who did not experience complications.

-• Women who had sudden cardiac arrest had estradiol levels of 54 picograms per milliliter, compared to 36 picograms per milliliter for the control group.
+• Women who had sudden cardiac episodes had estradiol levels of 54 picograms per milliliter, compared to 36 picograms per milliliter for the control group.